bentomhall/nih-system/homebrewery/world/player-options.md

 Monster slayers protect civilization from the horrific things that lurk on the frontier.
 Most at home in the wilderness, they are rangers in the truest sense--ranging the borders of civilization.
 Many of the things they hunt are twisted monstrosities and aberrations...but many of the worst monsters present a civilized face.

 #### Hunter's Prey
 At 3rd level, you gain the following features, but can only apply one of them per turn.
 **Colossus Slayer.** Your tenacity can wear down the most potent foes.
 When you hit a creature with a weapon attack, the creature takes an extra 1d8 damage if it's below its hit point maximum.
 You can deal this extra damage only once per turn.
 You can use it again on that same turn if you spend 1 STA when you hit again.
 **Giant Killer.** When a Large or larger creature within 5 feet of you hits or misses you with an attack, you can use your reaction to attack that creature immediately after its attack, provided that you can see the creature.
 **Horde Breaker.** Once on each of your turns when you make a weapon attack, you can make another attack with the same weapon against a different creature that is within 5 feet of the original target and within range of your weapon.
 You can use it again on that same turn if you spend 1 STA when you hit again.
 \column
 #### Defensive Tactics
 At 7th level, you gain the following features, but can only apply one of them per turn.
 **Escape the Horde.** Opportunity attacks against you are made with disadvantage.
 **Multi-attack Defense.** When a creature hits you with an attack, you gain a +4 bonus to AC against all subsequent attacks made by that creature for the rest of the turn.
 **Steel Will.** You have advantage on saving throws against being frightened.

 #### Multi-attack
 At 11th level, you gain the following features.

-**Volley.** When you use your Aether Strike ability with a ranged weapon, you can target one creature for every aether spent instead of one target per two aether spent.
+**Volley.** When you use your Aether Strike ability with a ranged weapon, you can target one creature for every aether spent instead of one target per two spell points spent.
 **Whirlwind Attack.** When you use your Aether Strike ability with a melee weapon, you can choose to perform a whirlwind attack at any point along the chain of attacks.
 If you do so, all creatures within your reach at that point count as targets for your Aether Strike.
 Make a separate attack for each one.
 You may only perform a single whirlwind attack per use of Aether Strike.

 #### Superior Hunter's Defense
 At 15th level, you gain the following features.
 **Evasion.** When you are subjected to an effect, such as a red dragon's fiery breath or a lightning bolt spell, that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.
 **Stand Against the Tide.** When a hostile creature misses you with a melee attack, you can use your reaction to force that creature to repeat the same attack against another creature (other than itself) of your choice.
 **Uncanny Dodge.** When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack's damage against you.
 \page
 ## Bounty hunter Spell List
 The Bounty hunter Spell List table contains a short summary of the spells available to all Bounty hunters, ordered by aether cost.
 Spells marked with (*) are new and listed in the Spells section document.
-Spells marked with (**) are subject to substantial changes from book printing, explained in the spells section.
+Spells marked with (\*\*) are subject to substantial changes from book printing, explained in the spells section.

 Note: This spell list was designed with the idea that my Incantation system (Expanded Rules) is in play.
 Otherwise, use the Ranger list from the PHB + the additional spell list from Tasha’s, but remove hunter’s mark (as it’s a duplicate of Favored Foe and should not be stacked).